barmalei/zebkit/src/jekyll/docs.ui.config.md

     });
 </script>

-There is "#actions" section in the JSON shown above.
-The section allows developers to declare simple event handling.
-In this particular case the section says to clear text area component text by button click.
+A you can see there is "#actions" section in the JSON shown above.
+The section allows developers to declare simple events handling.
+In this particular case the section says to empty text area component value by button click.
 Full supported features of the section are shown below:

 <table class="info">
 <tr><th>